CompendiumLabs/gum/docs/gen/prompt.md

 # Interface Definitions

 This is a description of the types, functions, and constructors used in the `gum.js` library using TypeScript style annotations.
+Any arguments passed in `args` objects are optional unless specified otherwise.

 Below are the type aliases used throughout the library.
 ```typescript